Kevin Love NBA Playoffs Player Props: Heat vs. Knicks

 Kevin Love Insights vs. the Knicks

-- Love's opponents, the Knicks, have one of the slowest offensive tempos, ranking 23rd, averaging 101 possessions per game, while his Heat average 99.2 per game, which ranks 29th among NBA teams.
+- Love's opponents, the Knicks, have one of the NBA's slowest tempos with 101 possessions per game, while his Heat rank 29th in possessions per game with 99.2.

-- Conceding 113.1 points per game, the Knicks are the 12th-ranked squad in the NBA defensively.
+- On defense, the Knicks have conceded 113.1 points per contest, which is 12th-best in the NBA.

-- Giving up 42 rebounds per game, the Knicks are the seventh-ranked squad in the league.
+- The Knicks are the seventh-ranked squad in the NBA, conceding 42 rebounds per contest.

-- In terms of assists, the Knicks are 13th in the league, allowing 25.1 per game.
+- The Knicks allow 25.1 assists per contest, 13th-ranked in the NBA.

-- The Knicks allow 13 made 3-pointers per contest, 25th-ranked in the NBA.
+- Looking at 3-pointers, the Knicks are ranked 25th in the NBA, conceding 13 makes per game.

 Kevin Love vs. the Knicks